 Moving the drag icon to the bottom of a window allows you to create a view folder that spans the entire width of the window.
 Moving the drag icon to the left or right edge of window allows you to create a view folder that spans the entire height of the window.

-To open a view click on the Window menu and select the Show View menu item and either the menu item that represent a view or the Other menu item.
+To open a view, click on the Window menu and select the Show View menu item.

 Clicking on the Other menu item brings up the Show View dialog box that allows you to locate and activate a view.